 We include elections and cabinets in established democracies.
-More specifically, we include all democratic national lower house elections and EP elections for all EU and most OECD members.
+More specifically, we include democratic national lower house elections and EP elections for all EU and most OECD members.
 For the latter, we exclude presidential systems.
 We record all elections and succeeding cabinets after 1945 or after full democratization according to Boix ea.
 (2013).

 We have started to include elections and cabinets before 1945.
 We record information after 1900 or after the last democratic transition (Boix ea.
 2013).
 As of today, these observations are experimental and may be incomplete.